GOLD JEWELLERY CARE

 • Gold jewellery should be removed before a shower.
 This is because soap can cause a film to form on gold jewellery, making it appear dull and dingy.

-• For home cleaning of gold jewellery, we can remove tarnish by using soap and water mixed with a few drops of ammonia followed by careful brushing with a soft bristle brush.
+• For home cleaning of gold jewellery, one can remove tarnish by using soap and water mixed with a few drops of ammonia followed by careful brushing with a soft bristle brush.
 After the brushing, simply rinse with lukewarm water and allow drying.

-• There are many brands available in the market which serves to clean the gold jewellery.
+• There are many brands available in the market which serve to clean the gold jewellery.
 Soft chamois cloth is also a good option.
 One can retrieve complete information from the Jeweller regarding gold cleaning.

 • Your Gold jewellery can be permanently damaged and discoloured especially at high temperatures.
 Also, care should be taken not to use gold jewellery while using chlorine bleach or while in a swimming pool or hot bath tub.